GladysAssistant/v4-website/docs/integrations/camera.md

 ![RTSP camera URL generator iSpyConnect](../../static/img/docs/en/configuration/camera/camera-ispy.jpg)

-If you don't find anything on this website either, I suggest you to Google "your camera name + RTSP" to see if there is an open stream available.
+If you don't find the iformation you are looking for on this website, I suggest you to Google "your camera name + RTSP".
+This should bring up search results that you can use to see if there is an open stream available.

 ## Trying to display the stream in VLC

-It's possible to try connecting to the stream thanks to the great [VLC](https://www.videolan.org/vlc/) software.
+You can connect to your camera's stream with [VLC](https://www.videolan.org/vlc/).

 Open VLC and click on "File" -> "Open a Network..."